Amit2016-17/fullstack-app-generators/README.md

 TODO:
-- Add covered features by each generator
 - Books, courses, tutorials and slides (only free but can create categorized by paid/free)
 - Used apps by framework
 - Boilerplates
 - Development (Debugging/Testing/Documentation)
+- Add covered features by each generator
+- Add new features and how to integrate them
+- Payment processing and billing modules
+- Oauth/passport authentification type
+-